apache/streampipes/README.md

 # Install StreamPipes
-Clone this project or download the file `streampipes`
+Clone this project or download the folder for your operating system.

 ## Linux and OSX
 * Open the terminal and navigate to the directory